OHIF/Viewers/docs/latest/deployment/index.md

 archive remotely is a little trickier.
 You can check out some of our [advanced recipes](#recipes) for modeled setups that may work for you.

+#### What if I intend to host the OHIF Viewer at a different domain?

+There are two important steps to making sure this setup works:

+1. Your Image Archive needs to be exposed, in some way, to the open web.
+This can be directly, or through a `reverse proxy`, but the Viewer needs _some way_ to request it's data.
+2. \* Your Image Archive needs to have appropriate CORS (Cross-Origin Resource Sharing) Headers

+> \* Cross-Origin Resource Sharing (CORS) is a mechanism that uses additional
+> HTTP headers to tell a browser to let a web application running at one origin
+> (domain) have permission to access selected resources from a server at a
+> different origin. - [MDN Web Docs: Web - Http - CORS][cors]

+Most image archives do not provide either of these features "out of the box".
+It's common to use IIS, Nginx, or Apache to route incoming requests and append appropriate headers.
+You
 ...

 #### Making sure your archive is accessible